Gary Condit: Levy scandal

-In 2001, Condit became the subject of national news coverage after the disappearance of Chandra Levy, a young woman working as a Washington, D.C. intern, originally from Condit's district.
+In 2001, Condit became the subject of national news coverage after the disappearance of Chandra Levy, a young woman working as a Washington, D.C., intern, originally from Condit's district.
 Police questioned Condit twice, and both times he denied having an extramarital affair with her; however, Levy's aunt eventually went public with conversations she had with her about their relationship.
 Police questioned Condit a third time, and he confessed to the affair.
 When the affair began, Condit was 53 and Levy was 23.
 While Condit was not named as an official suspect in the disappearance, Levy's family suspected that he was withholding important information.
 His reputation suffered from the contrast between his "pro-family" politics, his adultery with a woman younger than his daughter, and his attempts to mislead the police regarding his affair.
 In July, two months after Levy vanished, Condit agreed to let investigators search his apartment; hours before the search, police said he was spotted throwing a gift box he had received from another woman into a dumpster in a Washington suburb.
 This followed news reports that Condit had had an affair with a flight attendant.

+In an August 2001 televised interview with Connie Chung, Condit acknowledged that he had had a five-month relationship with Levy but did not say whether the relationship was sexual.
+Condit also admitted that, "in 34 years of marriage, he had not been 'a perfect man' and had made his "'fair share of mistakes'".
+Condit denied having killed Levy and denied having any information on her disappearance.

-Levy's remains were not found during the extensive search that followed her disappearance, but were discovered accidentally May 22, 2002, in a secluded area of Rock Creek Park in Washington D.C.; the death was declared a homicide.
+Levy's remains were not found during the extensive search that followed her disappearance.
+On May 22, 2002, they were discovered accidentally in a secluded area of Rock Creek Park in Washington, D.C.
+Levy's death was declared a homicide.
 In late 2002, Condit sued writer Dominick Dunne of Vanity Fair for $11 million, claiming that Dunne defamed him by suggesting he ordered Levy killed in 2001.
 Condit's attorney said that the libel lawsuit was based on comments Dunne repeated on national radio and television programs in December 2001, where he suggested Condit frequented Middle Eastern embassies for sexual activity with prostitutes and that, during those times, he made it clear that he wanted someone to get rid of Levy.
 Condit's attorney said that Dunne's comments "conveyed that Gary Condit was involved in her kidnapping and in her murder, that friends of Gary Condit had her kidnapped, put in an airplane and dropped in the Atlantic Ocean."
 Dunne paid an undisclosed amount to settle that lawsuit in March 2005.
 Dunne said he had been "completely hoodwinked" by an unreliable informant.
 Subsequently, Condit sued Dunne again, charging him with "revivifying" the slander in an appearance on CNN's Larry King Live in November 2005.
 In July 2008 a federal judge dismissed the second lawsuit filed against Dunne.